Renewable energy commercialization: Ocean energy

 Ocean energy is all forms of renewable energy derived from the sea including wave energy, tidal energy, river current, ocean current energy, offshore wind, salinity gradient energy and ocean thermal gradient energy.

 The Rance Tidal Power Station (240 MW) is the world's first tidal power station.
 The facility is located on the estuary of the Rance River, in Brittany, France.
 Opened on 26 November 1966, it is currently operated by Électricité de France, and is the largest tidal power station in the world, in terms of installed capacity.

 First proposed more than thirty years ago, systems to harvest utility-scale electrical power from ocean waves have recently been gaining momentum as a viable technology.
 The potential for this technology is considered promising, especially on west-facing coasts with latitudes between 40 and 60 degrees:

 In the United Kingdom, for example, the Carbon Trust recently estimated the extent of the economically viable offshore resource at 55 TWh per year, about 14% of current national demand.
 Across Europe, the technologically achievable resource has been estimated to be at least 280 TWh per year.
 In 2003, the U.S. Electric Power Research Institute (EPRI) estimated the viable resource in the United States at 255 TWh per year (6% of demand).

 There are currently nine projects, completed or in-development, off the coasts of the United Kingdom, United States, Spain and Australia to harness the rise and fall of waves by Ocean Power Technologies.
 The current maximum power output is 1.5 MW (Reedsport, Oregon), with development underway for 100 MW (Coos Bay, Oregon).

 Enhanced geothermal systems

 As of 2008, geothermal power development was under way in more than 40 countries, partially attributable to the development of new technologies, such as Enhanced Geothermal Systems.
 The development of binary cycle power plants and improvements in drilling and extraction technology may enable enhanced geothermal systems over a much greater geographical range than "traditional" Geothermal systems.
 Demonstration EGS projects are operational in the US, Australia, Germany, France, and the United Kingdom.

 Advanced solar concepts

-Beyond the already established solar photovoltaics and solar thermal power technologies are such advanced solar concepts as the solar updraft tower or space-based solar power.
-These concepts have yet to (if ever) be commercialized.
+Beyond established solar photovoltaic and solar thermal power technologies, a number of advanced solar energy concepts have been proposed, including the solar updraft tower and space-based solar power.
+These concepts remain largely experimental and, as of yet, have not been commercially deployed.